Regulatory Compliance In Medical and Dental Fitouts: What You Need To Know Before You Build

 • Certification—Before it can operate imaging equipment, your practice will need radiation shielding reports and compliance certificates from a licensed consultant.

-Getting this right requires collaboration between your fitout company, your equipment supplier, and a certified radiation physicist.
+This cannot be resolved after walls are built.
+It requires early collaboration between your healthcare fitout company, equipment supplier, and a certified radiation physicist.

 4. Fire safety and emergency exits